 Power BI Donut chart(Doughnut chart) is similar to a pie chart in that it shows the relationship of parts to a whole, where all pieces together represent 100%.

-Step-1: Open Power Bi file and take Donut Chart from Visualization Pane to Power Bi Report page.
+Step-1: Add a Donut Chart from the Visualization Pane to the Power BI Report page.

 - Legend: ‘Region’